 3. Eat out for lunch or breakfast, not dinner.

 Dinner is always way more expensive than breakfast or lunch.
-Therefore, one of my money saving tips in New York City is to eat out in the morning or afternoon.
+Therefore, one of my money saving tips in New York City is to eat out at some of these cheap places to eat in New York City in either the morning or afternoon.
 This way, you still get the experience of eating out in New York City, without creating a check balance that will make you want sell your blood plasma just to pay the bill (I had friends who did that in college).

 Then when its time for dinner, head over to a local grocery store and pick up something that is relatively inexpensive.
 If it’s nice out, take your food to go and have a picnic in one of New York City’s many parks.

 ***Grab some reasonably price food from a local deli or from Trader Joe’s grocery store.
 Then head over to Central Park or Bryant Park and find a scenic picnic area that is not down wind from the bathrooms (Bryant Park even has chairs, tables, and ping pong tables).